Channel Shortening by Large Multiantenna Precoding in OFDM: Link-Level Simulations

 \section{Link-Level Simulations}

 In this last section, we compare the different designs by SER and throughput link-level simulations with finite size arrays of $\Nt= 64$ and $200$ antennas.
 We consider the transmission of i.i.d.
 4, 16 and 64 quadrature amplitude modulation (QAM) symbols over block-fading Rayleigh channels with independent realizations every subframe of 14 OFDM blocks.
+Simulations are performed by direct implementation of all functions, including OFDM modulation, CP addition, time-domain channel propagation, CP removal and OFDM demodulation.
 Other simulation assumptions are as before, cf. Fig~\ref{fig:CapaOptvsSNRop}.

-Received symbols are equalized according to their effective channels given in~\eqref{eq:y[i]} and~\eqref{eq:y[i]TR}, i.e. $\Hcal_{0,i,i} \wbf_i$ and $\Gcal_{0,i,i}$.
+Received symbols are equalized according to their effective channels given in~\eqref{eq:y[i]} and~\eqref{eq:y[i]TR}, i.e. $\hcal^\Trm_{0,i,i} \wbf_i$ and $\gcal_{0,i,i}$.
 We remark that if the effective channels would be instead assumed to be from the Fourier transform of the CIRs as it is the case with a sufficient CP, this would translate into a slight performance degradation, mainly for TR-filtering.
 The received symbols are then detected by maximum-likelihood decoding.

 For TF-precoding, a unique truncation threshold per constellation is used following the optimization of Section IV.
 Because the throughput from a finite constellation typically converges to its maximum in a rather small SNR region, the optimization can indeed be performed only for a unique SNR value where e.g. the constellation is expected to reach a sufficiently-low error rate.
 We select $\Th= 284$, $198$, and $\Ncp+1$, for 4, 16 and 64 QAM, respectively, targeting a good performance in the $10^{-3}$-$10^{-4}$ SER region.